discos/doc/user/medicina/Schedules.rst

     > haltSchedule

 .. admonition:: WARNING:

-When using XARCOS, **always** use *haltSchedule*, or the backend will remain in a busy status and will not accept further commands.
+   * **When using XARCOS, always use haltSchedule, or the backend will remain in a busy status and will not accept further commands**.